kameshX007/SimpleServerSetup/README.md

 # Simple Server Setup
-This small utility will help you setup your server.
-It can use an existing server.config file and setup accordingly.
-Else it will guide you and setup as per your inputs.
+This small utility will help you setup your homelab server.
+It will guide you and setup as per your inputs.
   - It has following functionalities
       1. System Update
             - It installs and runs ucaresystem-core